Archima20/Python/README.md

 **14- Cybersecurity**:

-Python is utilized for tasks such as penetration testing, vulnerability scanning, and creating security tools.
+Python is utilized for tasks such as *penetration testing, vulnerability scanning,* and *creating security tools*.

 **15- Geographical Information Systems (GIS)**: